 …in Zagreb…

 Lake Jarun is home to the INmusic Festival, a music event in this pretty setting in southwest Zagreb, with a host of top international bands and stars performing.
-On from 23rd to 25th June 2025, this year’s headline acts include Kings of Leon.
+On from 22nd to 24th June 2026, this year’s headline acts include Kings of Leon (appearing after having to cancel last year), Gorillaz and Manic Street Preachers.
 Read more on our guide to the Festival here.

 …in North Dalmatia…

 July and August see an absolutely cracking line-up of music festivals take place on this part of the Croatian coast – the way these festivals are lined up (all in the same location of Tisno), you could get almost a month and a half of solid partying!
-July’s events include Hospitality on the Beach (1st – 8th July 2025), Love International (9th – 15th July 2025) and Outlook Origins (24th – 28th July 2025).
+July’s events include Hospitality on the Beach (1st – 6th July 2026), Love International (8th – 14th July 2026), Outlook Origins (23rd – 27th July 2026) and Defected Croatia (29th July – 2nd August 2026),

 …in Istria…

-The Pula Film Festival will be celebrating its 72nd year this year, making it the oldest festival of its kind in Croatia.
+The Pula Film Festival (9th – 16th July 2026) will be celebrating its 73rd year this year, making it the oldest festival of its kind in Croatia.
 Both Croatian and international films are shown at various locations in Pula, including in the stunning amphitheatre (the Arena) in the town.
-The festival is always held in mid-July.

 …in Split…